MarcoMeter/neroRL/docs/recurrent_policy.md

     - mean
         - the mean of the hidden states of the collected training data
     - sample
-        - sampled from agaussian distribution
+        - sampled from a gaussian distribution
         - based on the mean of the hidden states of the collected training data
         - the standard deviation is set to 0.01